Accessibility Percolation with Rough Mount Fuji labels: Explicit bounds for Rough Mount Fuji accessibility percolation on trees

 In this section, we apply Proposition \ref{prop:path_upper_bd}, our upper bound on the probability that one particular path of length $h+1$ is increasing, to bound the first moment of the number of increasing paths to height $h$ in a tree, and therefore show that there is no RMF accessibility percolation when $\theta$ is small.
-It is slightly easier to first consider Bienaym\'e-Galton-Watson trees.
+It is slightly easier to first consider Bienaym\'e-Galton-Watson trees, and we do this in Section \ref{sec:no_perco_GW}, before generalising to a wider class of trees in Section \ref{sec:no_perco_general_trees}.
+We then show that there is RMF accessibility percolation on Bienaym\'e-Galton-Watson trees when $\theta$ is sufficiently large via a simple multitype branching process approximation together with a symmetrization argument, in Section \ref{sec:perco_explicit_GW}.